yashitaprasad/yashitaprasad/_posts/2021-03-01-TEI-Blog-Post.md

 ![coding picture](https://yashitaprasad.github.io/yashitaprasad/images/Screenshot (50).png)

-Before this class, I never really considered what when into transcribing text online.
-To me it always seemed like a straightforward process.
+Before this class, I didn't consider what went into transcribing online text.
+It always seemed like a straightforward process.
 Especially compared to other more sophisticated and interactive websites, which I imagined required more technical coding skills.
 However even when doing something as simple as rewriting text, there are still many things you must look out for.
 Overall, this project was a great experience, and helped me gain more insight into websites and coding.